e1-bsd/AutomationTest_Task/README.md

 # AutomationTest⚙️⚙️🎆
 The goal of this task is building a full UI and API automation basic simple task base on task .

-You must use Postman and selenium and BDD module.
+You must use (Postman or fiddler or soupUI or charles) and selenium and BDD.
 Aside from those, you may choose any language you want, but there are some suggestions below with things that might make us fall in love with your code.
 ## User Storys witch need test
 🔗will coming soon